Roasted butternut squash forms the base for this delicious savory dessert that's topped with pomegranate simple syrup!

-In early November I was out in Ashland, Oregon visiting my parents, who also love food and wine, I had a similar dish which inspired this post.
+A few years ago when I was out in Ashland, Oregon visiting my parents, who also love food and wine, I had a similar dish which inspired this post.
 Ashland is home to the Oregon Shakespeare Festival, which draws nearly 400,000 people to this rather small Southern Oregon town each summer.
 With a lot of visitors come a lot of restaurants, so for a town of 20,000 people, there are a lot of fantastic spots to choose from.

-The inspiration for this tart comes from a restaurant in town called Amuse.
-We went there for dinner on the last night of my trip and even though it is not one of “hotter” spots in town the food is always fantastic!
+This particular inspiration comes from a restaurant in town called Amuse.
+We went there for dinner on the last night of my trip and even though it is not one of the current hot spots in town the food is always fantastic!

 So when you looked at the category for this recipe were you thinking butternut squash for dessert??
 Well, yes!
-It's kind of like pumpkin but perhaps even a little more savory.
-I loved it when I had it that day in November which inspired me to come home and create something that I could share with all of you.
+It's kind of like a pumpkin dessert, but perhaps even a little more savory.
+I loved it when I had it that day in Ashland which motivated me to come home and create something that I could share with all of you.

-Earlier in the fall I'd also been approached by a company called Sonoma Syrup about trying out some of their infused simple syrups.
+Earlier that same year, I'd also been approached by a company called Sonoma Syrup about trying out some of their infused simple syrups.
 One of the samples they sent me was a pomegranate simple syrup, which I thought would be the perfect balance of slightly sweet with this savory tart.

-- I get pomegranate seeds from Trader Joe's.
+- Pomegranate seeds: I generally get pomegranate seeds from either Whole Foods or Trader Joe's.
 Since they are already out of the fruit it makes it much easier than removing them yourself.
 I've seen them at other stores as well, so check your local store to see if they have them this way.
 If not, you can buy a whole pomegranate and remove the seeds

-- Butternut squash: Though I prefer to use fresh, you can substitute frozen butternut squash for this recipe, however it may need to roast for a bit longer.
+- Butternut squash: Though I prefer to use fresh, you can substitute frozen butternut squash for this recipe, however, it may need to roast for a bit longer.
 If you don’t want to take the time to cube fresh squash many grocery stores also sell it already peeled and cubed.
 I often peel and cube one or two squash at the beginning of the week so I have it ready to roast anytime.

-- You can use 1/3 less fat or full-fat cream cheese in this recipe.
+- Cream cheese: You can use ⅓ less fat or full-fat cream cheese in this recipe.
 I don't recommend fat-free as the tart won't have the same consistency.

-Sonoma Syrup Pomegranate Syrup - This slightly sweet syrup made the perfect topping for this savory dessert.
-It can also be used in drinks, on roasted veggies for even in a salad dressing.
+Sonoma Syrup Pomegranate Simple Syrup - This slightly sweet syrup made the perfect topping for this savory dessert.
+It can also be used in drinks, on roasted veggies or even in a salad dressing.